-Top tips to add neoclassical interior design for your home, neoclassical furniture and elements, neoclassical decor ideas, neoclassical art decoration by your own, and why you choose neoclassic style to decorate your apartment
+Top tips to add neoclassical interior design for your home, neoclassical furniture, and elements, neoclassical decor ideas, neoclassical art decoration on your own, and why you choose a neoclassic style to decorate your apartment

 The development of the art of interior design has always been spiraling, and at each new turn a new interest in the classical canons of beauty and harmony flared up.
 Sometimes these flashes became the beginning of a new direction of design and architecture.

 The neoclassical style in the interior brightly manifested itself in the late 18th - early 19th centuries, winning many admirers in all corners of Europe.
 The trends of today's day and the fashion for classical interiors give an occasion to get acquainted with this style and determine how much it can decorate and modernize a modern living space.